xw2519/HLP-Project-2022-Team-8/README-tlp19.md

 1. The function `routeGivenWiresBasedOnPortPositions` is not used and can be deleted.

-1. The function `checkSegmentAngle` is very obscurly written, but can simply be removed as it is not used.
+1. The function `checkSegmentAngle` is very poorly written, but can simply be removed as it is not used.

 1. The function `getSafeDistanceForMove` is uses the similar pattern to check if two floats are equal multiple times.
 We can extract it into a helper function.
+The big match statement can have its cases re-organized to clarify its purpose, and the first match case to check if the wire is Horizontal can also be remove as it not needed.

 1. The function `moveSegment` calls an anonymous funtion that is longer that the rest of the function body.
 It should be extracted into a local function to make the code clearer.

 1. The function `filterWiresByCompMoved` has a very obsure name unless we see where it called.
 To make it more general, it should be renamed to `getWiresConnectedToPorts`.

+1. The function `filterWiresByCompMoved` has a 3-tuple as return type, this could be changed to an Anonymous record for better usability and clarity.

-Its return type can be changed from a 3-tuple to an anonymous record.
-The XML comments of the function say that it should return wires connected to inputs ONLY, output ONLY, and those connected to both.
+1. The XML comments of the function `filterWiresByCompMoved` say that it should return wires connected to inputs ONLY, output ONLY, and those connected to both.
 However, in its implementation, the filters for wires connected to inputs only do not exclude wires connected to both, and similarly for the filters regarding wires connected to outputs only.
+This needs to be added to the filter functions.

 1. The XML comment of `partialAutoRoute` is out of date, as the `ReverseFun` parameter is not being used.
 It should be updated.
 The name could also be improved to denote the fact that it returns an Option, and the names of local functions can also be improved to be made more clear and explicit.